catchupTJC/catchuptjc.github.io/_posts/2017-08-20-the True Jesus church (TJC).md

 -This is a milinium period and is also a period of grace

 2nd period
-The period of trampling.
+-The period of trampling.

-The loss of the period of the holy spirit.
+-The loss of the period of the holy spirit.
-There is a falling star and open up a bottomless pit where the devil is bounded.
+-There is a falling star and open up a bottomless pit where the devil is bounded.
-There will be a period of locusts to anti TJC
+-There will be a period of locusts to anti TJC
-There will be a battle.
+-There will be a battle.
 The legion of the devil will initiate this battle.

 Rev 11: 1-2 the measurement of the temple, court and holy city.
 The court outside no need to measure as this has been given to the gentiles and God will leave them as gentiles and no longer care for them.
 -They will tread the holy spirit for 42 months.